VincentAuriau/custom-chess-engine/README.md

-## PyAlapin, your customized chesse engine
+## PyAlapin, your customized chess engine
 Is it the best, most efficient and state of the art chess engine ?
 I'm pretty sure not.

 However, driven by passion and madness, I have developed my own chess game in Python.